-The Investment Manager uses a discounted cash flow valuation technique to estimate the fair value of these financial assets at 31 December 2019 and 31 December 2018.
+The Investment Manager uses a discounted cash flow valuation technique to estimate the fair value of the Zimbabwean bond at 31 December 2019 and 31 December 2018.
 The key unobservable assumption used in the valuation is the discount rate of 12.5%.
 This valuation process is subjective and the results may vary according to the inputs and process applied.